ovochris56/ovochris56/README.md

 🌎 My Motivation
 - This journey is more than just a career—it's about legacy and transformation.
 Through data analytics, I aim to drive real-world impact, particularly in healthcare, where insights can improve lives.
 But beyond the work itself, I’m building something greater—a future where I can provide for my family and set the ultimate example for my future kids.
 I want to show them that no matter where you start, with determination and vision, flowers can grow from concrete.
+💼 What I Bring
+- Data storytelling that blends technical precision with empathy — bridging analytics, healthcare, and equity.

 🔧 Tech Stack
 Here are the tools and languages I use regularly: